jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-30.md

 Section 5.
 Utility.

-Recovery of Generation Component by Distribution Notwithstanding the provisions of Section 25 of the Act, the rates charged by a Distribution Utility for the generation component of the Supply of Electricity in its Retail Rates shall, for the term of the TSC, not exceed the generation component of the TSC rates, as updated monthly.
+Recovery of Generation Component by Distribution Notwithstanding the provisions of Section 25 , the rates charged by a Distribution Utility for the generation component of the Supply of Electricity in its Retail Rates shall, for the term of the TSC, not exceed the generation component of the TSC rates, as updated monthly.
-(a) Recovery of cost incurred by a Distribution Utility for any generation component in excess of the TSC rates shall not be allowed, except for eligible contracts approved by the ERC for the recovery of Stranded Contract Costs of Eligible Contracts of Distribution Utilities as provided in Section 33 of the Act and mandated purchases from the WESM.
+(a) Recovery of cost incurred by a Distribution Utility for any generation component in excess of the TSC rates shall not be allowed, except for eligible contracts approved by the ERC for the recovery of Stranded Contract Costs of Eligible Contracts of DUs as provided in Section 33  and mandated purchases from the WESM.

 (b) The limitation on the recovery of generation component costs by a